Aliases for GSTM1 Gene

 GeneCards Summary for GSTM1 Gene

 GSTM1 (Glutathione S-Transferase Mu 1) is a Protein Coding gene.
-Diseases associated with GSTM1 include lung cancer, gstm1-related and oral cancer.
+Diseases associated with GSTM1 include lung cancer, gstm1-related and asbestosis.
 Among its related pathways are Metabolism and Chemical carcinogenesis.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is GSTM3.

 UniProtKB/Swiss-Prot for GSTM1 Gene